-For cooperatives electing the simplified production method, additional section 263A costs are generally costs, other than interest, that were not capitalized under the cooperative's method of accounting immediately prior to the effective date of section 263A that are now required to be capitalized under section 263A.
-For more details, see Regulations section 1.263A-2(b).
+For these cooperatives, additional section 263A costs are generally costs, other than interest, that were not capitalized under the cooperative's method of accounting immediately prior to the effective date of section 263A that are now required to be capitalized under section 263A.
+For details, see Regulations section 1.263A-2(b).

 For cooperatives that have elected the simplified resale method, additional section 263A costs are generally those costs incurred with respect to the following categories: Off-site storage or warehousing; purchasing; handling, processing, assembly and repackaging; and general and administrative costs (mixed service costs).
-For more details, see Regulations section 1.263A-3(d).
+For details, see Regulations section 1.263A-3(d).